chromeos/chromeos.dev/site/en/posts/io-games-for-large-screens.md

 ### Input emulation

-Now, about that input emulation.
 The emulation on ChromeOS and Google Play Games on PC automatically converts events from a mouse or touchpad input into screen taps.
 This is great for getting games with simple interactions working quickly on the platform.

 However, this also means that certain actions like right click won't function or that scrolling becomes a touch event instead of a scroll event.
 Toggling off Input Emulation is easy and only requires setting this uses feature to false.